Physical Science Courses

 This course provides an introduction to the fossil record of life on Earth.
 Focus will be on modes of preservation, identification of fossil material, evolution and the fossil record of invertebrate and vertebrate animals.
 A field trip may be required.

 This course will focus on careers in science.
 Various scientific professionals from the community will present information about their work followed by a question and answer period.
-Research into a variety of scientific careers will be required.
+Directed research into at least three different scientific careers will be required.

 The purpose of this course is to expose students to the relationship between science and the environment.
 Students will be required to participate in field trips and/or service projects.